ikramawol/ikramawol/README.md

-- 👋 Hi, I’m ikramawol
+- 👋 Hi, I’m Ikram Awol
-- 👀 I’m interested in software development
+- 👀 I’m interested in Software Development and Problem Solving
-- 🌱 I’m currently learning software engineering course at ALX
+- 🌱 I’m Electrical and Computer Engineering student in AASTU
-- 💞️ I’m looking to collaborate on any software designing things
+- 💞️ I’m looking to collaborate on any creative software related projects
+- 👩‍💻 I'm into Backend Development and Flutter Developer
 - 📫 Reach out to me by my email address at ikruawol.14@gmail.com or by my telegram account at @ikru14
 -